harvzor/scrobbler-arduino/README.md

 1. save profile as `Wifi32`
 1. run `putty -load Wifi32` from CLI to run that profile

+If you want to also send messages, also follow this: https://stackoverflow.com/questions/4999280/how-to-send-characters-in-putty-serial-communication-only-when-pressing-enter

 ## Arduino IDE

 ### MakerHawk ESP32